 When you are in Lexington, you'll notice that it is more blue-collar than most other communities in America.
 38.18% of Lexington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lexington is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Lexington who work in sales jobs (12.36%), management occupations (10.18%), and healthcare (7.64%).

-In terms of college education, Lexington is nearly on par with the US average for all cities of 21.84%: 19.51% of adults 25 and older in Lexington have a bachelor's degree or advanced degree.
+The percentage of adults in Lexington who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Lexington have a bachelor's degree or advanced degree.

 The per capita income in Lexington in 2022 was $30,380, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $121,520 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.